What is pediatric stroke?

 What are the signs and symptoms of pediatric stroke?

 Stroke in children typically begins suddenly.
 Symptoms may include (but are not limited to) the following:

-Causes of stroke in children are different from those in adults.
+Causes of stroke in children are different than those in adults.
 Risk factors include:

 Pediatric Stroke Diagnosis

 When a child experiences symptoms that may indicate a stroke, rapid and thorough evaluation by a pediatrician or neurologist is essential to initiate treatment quickly and lower the risk of long-term problems.